 - National Library of Scotland

-- Though detailed descriptions of the NLS's manuscript collections are not yet online, the library's still-evolving manuscript catalogue includes a small sampling of descriptions from its massive archive of the papers of the Blackwood's publishing firm.
+- The library is still working to put many of its finding aids online, but its still-evolving manuscript catalogue includes listings for the massive archive of the papers of Blackwood's and other important publishing enterprises.
 The NLS's extensive literary collections include holdings for Burns, Scott, Stevenson, the Chambers brothers, and of course the letters of Jane and Thomas Carlyle.
-In 2006, the library succeeded in acquiring the fabulous John Murray Archive for the nation.
+In 2006 the library acquired the fabulous John Murray Archive for the nation; an expanded version of the original catalogue of this collection has been integrated into the main catalogue.
+All this, and the magnificent view of Arthur's Seat from the reading room.

 - Newcastle University Library

-- The collections devoted to Victorian traveller, writer, and diplomat Gertrude Bell and to several members of the prominent Trevelyan family are among the library's largest.
+- The collections devoted to Victorian traveler, writer, and diplomat Gertrude Bell and to several members of the prominent Trevelyan family are among the library's largest.

 - University of North Carolina, Chapel Hill

-- UNC's library contains collections of materials relating to publishing firms J. M. Dent and John Murray, as well as papers of the powerful late-Victorian literary agent A. P. Watt.
+- UNC's library contains collections of materials relating to publishing firm J. M. Dent, as well as papers of the powerful late-Victorian literary agent A. P. Watt.
 (The other major collection of Watt's papers is in the Berg Collection of the New York Public Library.)

 - Princeton University Library

-- The great jewel of Princeton's collection is the enormous Morris L. Parrish collection of books by Victorian novelists.
-Archival holdings include many drawings, mss., and letters by George Cruikshank, the Rossetti family letters (most by Christina) to the Heimann family, a collection of Trollope's papers, and an assortment of letters by such notables as Walter Besant, John Bright, R. D. Blackmore, John Davidson, "George Egerton,", G. P. R. James, Coventry Patmore, and G. A. Sala.
+- The great jewel of Princeton's literary collection is the enormous Morris L. Parrish collection of books by Victorian novelists.
+Archival holdings include many drawings, mss., and letters by George Cruikshank, the Rossetti family letters (most by Christina) to the Heimann family, a collection of Trollope's papers, large collections of the letters of Wilkie Collins and Charles Reade, and an assortment of letters by such notables as Walter Besant, John Bright, R. D. Blackmore, John Davidson, "George Egerton," G. P. R. James, Coventry Patmore, and G. A. Sala.
+See also the correspondence files of publisher Smith, Elder.
+Students of Victorian wood engraving will want to consult the library's collection of materials from the Dalziel Brothers, the ubituitous firm of engravers.
+An index to finding aids helps in exploring these riches.

 - University of Reading